openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Demo

 A demo shows the main idea of how to infer a model using IE. If your model solves one of the tasks supported by the Open Model Zoo, try to find an appropriate option from [demos](https://docs.openvinotoolkit.org/latest/_demos_README.html) or [samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html).
 Otherwise, you must provide your own demo (C++ or Python).

+The demo's name should end with `_demo` suffix to follow the convention of the project.

 Demos are required to support the following keys: